pipi0425/ping-test/README.md

 - fix bug (unable to generate log file in the morning)
 - can display "Request timed out" in log file as well

+11/11/2019
+- fix bug (case TTL expired in transit was not included)

 ## Todo List
 - [ ] Rewrite in VBA? to interact with excel files